10 Ways Meditation Cures Stress. Rewiring Your Brain & Mind

 Meditation Grows the Brain’s “Happy” Center.”
 Meditation is now seen by many within the neuroscientific and psychological research communities as the “holy grail” for a variety of mental health issues, including anxiety and depression.
 Thousands of brain scientists have come to a simple yet impactful conclusion - the more you meditate, the happier and healthier you will become.

-In a landmark 2005 study, Harvard neuroscientist Dr. Sara Lazar discovered that meditators had much more neural density, gray matter thickness, and neural activity within their “left prefrontal cortex” — the “happy” region of the brain.
+In a landmark 2005 study, Harvard neuroscientist Dr. Sara Lazar discovered that meditators had much more neural density, gray matter thickness, and neural activity within their left prefrontal cortex — perhaps the smartest & happiest brain region of all.
 To compound this amazing discovery, Dr. Lazar found that the more years of meditation experience a participant had under his/her belt, the greater the overall size of their super-beneficial prefrontal cortex.

 Traditional meditators have been anxiety-free, happy people for countless centuries, modern science is finally catching up with what our ancestors have known all along.
 If you want to rewire your brain for happiness, then meditation is priority one.
 Back To Top ↑

 Meditation Shrinks the Brain’s “Fear Center.”
 Known as the anxiety, stress, and fear center of the brain, an overactive amygdala can create a whole spectrum of problems, including the initiation of our “fight or flight” response.
 Our hunting and gathering ancestors needed their “survival mode” activated amygdala on a daily basis.
 Modern man does not.
-The good news is that meditation structurally transforms the brain and how it responds to stress.
+The good news is that meditation, through a process known as "neuroplasticity", structurally transforms the brain and how it responds to stress.

 In fact, after an 8 week mindfulness study, Boston University researchers’ MRI scans show that the brain’s anxiety, depression and fear center, the amygdala - shrunk significantly.
 The scientists found that the synergetic connectivity between the amygdala and the rest of the brain also weakened, while the brain areas associated with focus and higher consciousness got stronger.